 Poor Listening Habits

-• You monopolize the conversation.
+• You do all the talking.

 • You interrupt when people talk.